FontysVenlo/prj4e-repository-group_e02/doc/Project4-charter-02.md

 • ... the project team and stakeholders can align their expectations and understand what is expected to be produced by the project.

+- component list
+- system design
+- robot
+	- working distance sensor
+	- straight movement and automatic turning
+	- plays sound files
+	- is able keep the systems functions up by battery
+	- the robot should have the visual appeal of a duck
+	- a low battery mode where the robot does not leave shore anymore